Auriga Streams III: the mass-metallicity relation does not rule out tidal mass loss in Local Group satellites: The Local Group satellites

 \section{The Local Group satellites}

 In Section \ref{sec:relations} we established a connection between how disrupted a satellite in Auriga is and where it sits in the mass-metallicity plane relative to the tidally evolved relation.
 Now we connect this result to the observed satellites of the Milky Way and M31.
 We consider satellites that are brighter than $M_V = -7.7$ \citep{Simon:2019} and have literature [Fe/H] measurements derived from spectroscopy.
-We adopt values reported in \citet{Pace:2024} for all stellar mass measurements\footnote{In practice, \citet{Pace:2024} take literature $V$-band luminosities and adopt a uniform $M_\star/L_V = 2$.} and augment their spectroscopic measurements with values for high-mass satellites from either \citet{McConnachie:2012} or \citet{Kirby:2013}.
+We adopt values reported in \citet{Pace:2025} for all stellar mass measurements\footnote{In practice, \citet{Pace:2025} take literature $V$-band luminosities and adopt a uniform $M_\star/L_V = 2$.} and augment their spectroscopic measurements with values for high-mass satellites from either \citet{McConnachie:2012} or \citet{Kirby:2013}.
 Specific measurements and their original sources are listed in Appendix~\ref{app:individual-sats}.

 In Figure~\ref{fig:mass-feh-observations} we present these measurements along with the relation reported in \citet{Kirby:2013}\footnote{For consistency with our adopted stellar masses, we use the luminosity-metallicity relation reported in Equation~3 of \citet{Kirby:2013} and apply the same $M_\star/L_V = 2$.}.
 We note that the fit reported in \citet{Kirby:2013} includes ultrafaint systems down to $10^3$~M$_\odot$, which do not appear to continue the relation and instead flatten at [Fe/H]~$\sim$~$-2.6$ \citep{Fu:2023}.
 For a consistent treatment, we fit a new relation as done for the Auriga satellites (Figure~\ref{fig:mass-feh-fbound}).
 This fit reduces the scatter from 0.24 to 0.23, which is comparable to the 0.27 for bound satellites in Auriga.
+We emphasize that this is the first time a simulation has shown that a mass-metallicity relation with small scatter (comparable to observations) can still emerge from a system of satellites undergoing substantial tidal disruption.

 We compute the vertical (i.e.~at fixed mass) offset from the fit $\Delta$[Fe/H] for each satellite, which is positive (negative) for satellites that sit above (below) the relation.
 In the top panel of Figure~\ref{fig:feh-diff-fbound} we present these offsets and show they broadly correlate with $f_\text{bound}$ for the Auriga satellites, as seen in Figure~\ref{fig:mass-feh-fbound}.